Boston Tea Party Summary

 Sarah Bradlee Fulton was a prominent member of the Daughters of Liberty, a group of Patriot women who boycotted British goods.
 However, legend has it that she is the one who suggested the men disguise themselves when they raided the ships.
 Sarah’s future husband, John Fulton, and her three brothers, David, Josiah, and Nathaniel, all participated in the Tea Party.

-Significance of the Boston Tea Party
+Boston Tea Party Significance

 The Boston Tea Party was significant because it showed the American Colonists were willing to take action.
 After a decade of trying to convince Parliament that they simply wanted to be represented in Parliament and afforded the same rights as other Englishmen, the people of Boston resorted to the destruction of the tea.
 Parliament responded by passing the Coercive Acts, which inflicted significant economic harm on Boston.
 However, the colonies rallied around the plight of Boston and called for the First Continental Congress.